API java : ComponentUI

 JComponent c)

-Paints the specified component appropriate for the look and feel.
+Paints the specified component appropriately for the look and feel.
 This method is invoked from the ComponentUI.update method when the specified component is being painted.
 Subclasses should override this method and use the specified Graphics object to render the content of the component.

 Parameters: